Emerald Cut vs. Asscher Cut DiamondsMay 2, 2022 – Posted in: Jewelry Blog

 Emerald Vs Asscher Vs Royal Asscher

 Emerald and original Asscher cuts are very similar in their configuration and performance.
-The step cut and relatively shallow depth reduces a lot of the brilliance we are used to seeing from other cuts like the modern round brilliant.
-However, it produces momentary flashes of extreme brilliance which make both cuts very appealing.
-The Royal Asscher’s increased facet count makes some progress towards the brilliance of other cuts.
+The step cut and relatively shallow depth reduce a lot of the brilliance we are used to seeing from other cuts like the modern round brilliant.
+However, it produces momentary flashes of extreme brilliance, which make both cuts very appealing.
+The Royal Asscher’s increased facet count makes some progress toward the brilliance of other cuts.
 But the nature of step cuts means that it will always be more difficult to fully realize.

 If you are a fan of antique diamonds, then emerald cut is by far your best bet.
 Not only are there more antique emerald cut stones available, but they tend to cost less.
 Genuine Asscher cuts diamonds still carry a premium thanks to the reputation of the company’s polishers.
 This is even more obvious in the price of the Royal Asscher.
 Square-emerald cuts, or Asscher cuts by anybody other than Asscher, tend to be less expensive than the genuine article.

 Not so much a problem of practicality, but perhaps one of preference, is the lack of sparkle in emerald and Asscher cut diamonds.
 We live in an age of bright shiny things.
-Round brilliant cut diamonds show far more of the brightness and shine which society often demands, making them extremely fashionable
+Round brilliant-cut diamonds show far more of the brightness and shine that society often demands, making them extremely fashionable

 Emerald cut diamonds need care when choosing, because of the inclusions they often contain.
 Asscher cut stones are less susceptible to showing the inclusions, as the company chose only the best diamonds for the cut.

-Diamond choice is always a question of preference.
+The diamond choice is always a question of preference.
 Cushion cuts are very popular at the moment.
 This has brought the square shape of the related Asscher cut into greater focus.
-Emerald cut diamonds require a little more appreciation.
+Emerald-cut diamonds require a little more appreciation.
 This is partly due to how long they have been around, and the sometimes varying quality of stones available.

-Genuine Asscher cuts, because they come from one of the most renowned names in the industry are always high quality.
-But they means they usually have a high price tag.
+Genuine Asscher cuts, because they come from one of the most renowned names in the industry, are always high quality.
+But they mean they usually have a high price tag.
 Balance quality against cost, and you will find a stone that works for you.